Let us open with prayer.

 The following is my considered answer to that question, hopefully expressed more coherently than I managed on the night.

 I believe in God the Father Almighty, and I confess Jesus Christ as his only Son.
 I made that clear in the first part of my talk.
-The second part of my talk – the idiosyncratic part – does not assume that theistic background.
+The second part of my talk – the more personal part – does not assume that theistic background.
 But neither does it deny it.
 Instead I explained why I think we can accept the miracles of Jesus, reasoning purely from the standpoint of modern science and modern philosophy.
 It is my hope that whatever merit there may be in my reasoning would be seen equally by an open‐minded atheist and by an open‐minded theist.

 I think it is clear that Jesus’s miracles owe much to his mental powers.
 He himself said that faith and prayer are essential to miracles, and these are applications of mind.
 When the woman touched the hem of his garment and was healed, he said he felt power go out of him.
 In the wilderness he was tempted to turn stones into bread, and while I believe that it would not have been in his nature to do so, I think it is nevertheless clear that he thought he had the power to do so if he had so chosen.
 Simon Magus’s acts of magic are not attributed to God, and it seems unlikely that Simon Magus had mental powers that Jesus lacked.

-Within theism, I don’t think that there is any contradiction in saying that Jesus worked his miracles by the power of his mind and simultaneously saying that they were worked by the power of God.
+Within theism, I don’t think there is any contradiction in saying that Jesus worked his miracles by the power of his mind and simultaneously saying that they were worked by the power of God.
 I believe that all our talents are God‐given.
 I also believe that, whenever we do good, our acts are the acts of God working through us.
 Jesus’s miracles were the good workings of a God‐given talent and so of course they were works of God.

-But the purpose of my talk is to explain why we can, with intellectual integrity, accept the miracles of Jesus as historical events, and my reasoning does not depend on those theistic beliefs.
+But the purpose of my talk is to explain why we can, with intellectual integrity, accept the miracles of Jesus as historical events, and my reasoning does not depend on that theistic world view.
 Yes, speaking as a Christian to Christians I would call them works of God.
 If you believe that they are works of God in a stronger sense than I have expressed – if for example you believe that they are specific divine interventions that run contrary to the laws of nature – then far be it from me to argue against you.
 On the contrary, I have no work to do; I am preaching to the converted; you already believe a stronger version of what I have been trying to show.